kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

-this way, so the sequence will very likely miss an error, and the machine will not end up in the achieved state, but instead in an uncontrolled other state (because, for example, the sequence simply continued even though an error occurred in a substep that was overlooked).
+this way, so the sequence will very likely miss an error, and the machine will not end up in the achieved state, but instead in an uncontrolled other state (because, for example, the sequence simply continued even though an error occurred in a sub-step that was overlooked).
 In order to find out in which one, a complex error analysis procedure is required.

 In short: For small and reliable steps, a sequence can make sense in terms of